radleta/web/docs/_resume/_source/full.md

 - Played a pivotal role as the lead designer for the site's inaugural release on September 2, 2000, supporting a major marketing campaign targeting a live audience of over 300,000 at the Mall in Washington, D.C.
 - Authored the foundational code and graphics, harnessing PHP, HTML, Postgre SQL, and Corel Graphics Suite 9.
-- Conceived and realized the website’s multi-faceted functionality, accommodating thousands of member preferences, a vast library of articles and links, an interactive forum, and other vital site components.
+- Conceived and realized the website's multi-faceted functionality, accommodating thousands of member preferences, a vast library of articles and links, an interactive forum, and other vital site components.

 ### Family Mission/Vision Enterprises